Trump asks Supreme Court to pause immunity ruling in 2020 election case

 The trial schedule in Chutkan's court has since been on hold.
 Earlier this month, she indefinitely delayed the March 4 trial date until the immunity question is settled.

-It remains unclear if the Supreme Court will grant Trump's forthcoming request to review the appeals court decision.
-The justices could decide not to hear the case at all and allow the appeals court's rejection of Trump's immunity claim to stand as the final word.
-Or they could pause the appeals court's ruling and agree to take up the case, setting up another election-year showdown at the high court.

-Smith asked the Supreme Court last month to leap-frog the appeals court and decide the immunity issue once and for all, but the high court declined to fast-track the case and instead let the appeals process continue.
+Smith, the special counsel, asked the Supreme Court last month to leapfrog the appeals court and decide the immunity issue once and for all, but the high court declined to fast-track the case and instead let the appeals process continue.
+The special counsel's office declined to comment on Trump's filing on Monday.

 The Supreme Court has never decided whether former presidents are entitled to criminal immunity for conduct that occurred while they were in the White House.
 Trump is the first former president in the nation's history to be indicted.